sidagarwal04/neo4j-vertexai-codelab/README.md

 After deployment, your application will be accessible at a URL like:
 `https://movies-chatbot-[unique-id].us-central1.run.app/`

+Note:
+- Your `requirements.txt` should list all Python dependencies.
-Note: Make sure your application's Dockerfile is set up properly to run in a containerized environment.
-You'll need to include your service account credentials and environment variables in the container.
+- Make sure your application's `Dockerfile` is set up properly to run in a containerized environment.
+The `Dockerfile` should include a `pip install -r requirements.txt` command to ensure all dependencies are installed during the container build process.
+- You'll need to include your service account credentials (unless running from Google Cloud Shell directly) and environment variables in the container.

 ## 🧪 Example Queries